mojohaus/jaxb2-maven-plugin/src/site/markdown/example_xjc_basic.md

 # Basic Examples - Java Generation

+> **Note**: These examples are valid for the 2.x version of the plugin, and do not necessarily
+> work for the jaxb2-maven-plugin version 1.x

 These basic examples show how to generate Java code from JAXB using the jaxb2-maven-plugin, and highlight the use of some of the plugin's common configuration options.